 The meniscus, which is the crescent-shaped cartilage between the knee, acts as a cushion to absorb the impact between the leg and thigh bone.
 The meniscus is better at handling stress from an up and down motion.
 It doesn’t do as well under a twisting motion especially when compressed.
 This motion can cause a tear in the meniscus.
 The knee feels ‘locked’ when the torn part of the meniscus blocks the movement of the knee.

 Immediate swelling and severe pain in the knee are common signs of this Triad injury.
 However, there are occasions where there will be a delay in the onset of swelling or even no swelling at all.
 Remember how you injured the knee.
 It helps your Doctor or Physiotherapist in diagnosing this problem.

 Solving the Problem

 Sadly, the ACL doesn’t heal on its own due to the poor blood supply to the ligament.
-It would need to be reconstructed surgically by using either your hamstring tendon or patella tendon.
+It needs reconstruction surgically by using either the hamstring tendon or the patella tendon.
 Rehabilitation after surgery normally takes about 6-9 months before the athlete is able to go back to full training.

 - Quadriceps (thigh)